Events during lockdown: More than 1,900 sign-ups

 Switching to Zoom and Collaborate Ultra has allowed us to have a truly global reach: We’ve had speakers joining us from their bases in Australia, Singapore, Indonesia and the Netherlands.
 Others have joined as participants from Colombia, Kenya, India and many other countries.
-In total, more than 1,500 people signed up for LIDC events in the first four months of lockdown.
-In addition, the recording of our events have a total of around 650 views.
+In total, more than 1,900 people signed up for LIDC events between April and September.
+Recordings of our events are available on LIDC’s YouTube channel.

 BLM event most popular